sb255/Data-Structures/README.md

 * MinHeap: When root is the smallest element!
 * MaxHeap: When root is the largest element!

-### Binary Search Tree(BST): A Tree data structure where each element can at-most have 2 children.
+### Binary Search Tree(BST): A Tree data structure where the left child is less than the root and the right child is greater than the root and each node can at-most have 2 children!

+### Binary Tree: A Tree data structure where each element can at-most have 2 children!

 ### Tree-Algorithms:
 * Level-Order Traversal **(Breadth First Search)**